harunpehlivan/playground-vuf8y98r/markdowns/welcome.md

 # Welcome!

 This React template lets you get started quickly with a simple working example using React (with `yarn`).
-If it is your first contribution then you should have a look at the [Getting Started](https://tech.io/doc/getting-started-create-playground) document.

-The source code for this template is on [GitHub](https://github.com/TechDotIO/react-template), please feel free to come up with proposals to improve it.
+No need to download anything, this React Project works in your browser

+Code, cosplay, and games
+www.amiedd.com

 # Hands-on Demo